Amtrak California Zephyr title card

 Kev’s Coach Class Tips

 • Bring an Extension Cord: The outlets are on the wall, so an extension cord allows you to use them without disturbing your seatmate.
-Plus, then you can plug in more than one thing.
+Plus, you can plug in more than one thing.

 California Zephyr Coach Car Layout.